-Background: 2020 was the 14th anniversary of the ASCF.
-With thirteen years of experience in issuing project funding grants beginning in 2008, the Foundation is in an excellent position to assess the degree to which available funding is meeting the actual need for conservation project funding.
+Background: 2017 was the 10th anniversary of the ASCF.
+With ten years of experience in issuing project funding grants, the Foundation is in an excellent position to assess the degree to which available funding is meeting the actual need for conservation project funding.
 The number and quality of funding proposals received by the Foundation has increased, and most funding proposals are strong and aimed at achieving important and necessary conservation objectives.